joelspi97/MI-blog/README.md

 # MI Blog
 This is a project made just for fun and practice.

-MI Blog is a generic blog website.
-It consists of a fully responsive static layout that follows the Web Content Accessibility Guidelines (WCAG) 2.1.

 It features:
 * A CRUD system, to allow users interact with a database.
 * A form with validation logic, to avoid sending incorrect data to the database.